cloud-foundations-on-aws/cloud-foundations-templates/network/network-default-vpc-deletion/README.md

 # Network Default VPC deletion

-This script will look for and delete default VPCs and associated resources (subnets, IGWs) in all AWS regions of an account.
+This script will look for and delete default VPCs and other network resources (subnets, IGWs) in all AWS regions of an account.

 ## Description